CATEGORIES

 correct, a sweet and detailed sound.

 • Why Silver & Copper?
-Pure Silver is soft, it requires impure metals for strength and usually
+Pure Silver is soft, it requires impure metals

 • An audio signal is what?
 It is a collection of electrical signals of varying frequencies, and